-Active assisted braking devices generate their braking power via a variety of mechanisms inside the device itself.
+Active ABDs generate their braking power with a variety of mechanisms inside the device itself.
 They're not dependent on the position of the brake hand or the carabiner used (classified under UIAA EN 15151-1, "braking devices with manually assisted locking").
-These have become the most popular and common devices for sport climbing and most cragging, and while they often require a long period to learn the very specific techniques required to safely use them, quickly become the devices that require the least effort to belay with.
+These have become the most popular and common devices for sport climbing and most cragging.
+While they often require a long period to learn the very specific techniques required to safely use them, they quickly become the devices that require the least effort to belay with.
 Our review includes the Petzl GriGri+, Petzl GriGri, Trango Vergo, Edelrid Eddy, Mad Rock Lifeguard, and Camp Matik.
 These devices are the most expensive but provide the greatest braking power, handle smoothly, and are our favorites for most belays.

 The Right Tool for the Right Job